ipython/ipython-in-depth/readme.md

 jupyter labextension install @jupyter-widgets/jupyterlab-manager jupyter-threejs ipyvolume bqplot @jupyterlab/geojson-extension @jupyterlab/fasta-extension
 ```

 If you open multiple terminal windows make sure to activate the environment in each of them.
-Your terminal prompt should be preceded by the name of the curent environement, like so for example:
+Your terminal prompt should be preceded by the name of the current environment, for example:

 ```
-(scipy18jlab) ~/scipy2018-jupyterLab-tutorial $
+(scipy18jlab) ~/scipy2018-jupyterlab-tutorial $
 ```

 ## Starting JupyterLab:

-enter the following command in a new terminal windows, leave the window, if you close the window jupyterlab will exit.
+Enter the following command in a new terminal window to start JupyterLab.

 ```
 $ jupyter lab
 ```

-## Removing environement environment
+## Removing environment

-You can delete the previously created env by using the following in a terminal prompt.
+You can delete the previously created environment by using the following in a terminal prompt.

 ```
 conda env remove --name scipy18jlab --yes